jeffreyzhai123/Code-Llama/README.md

 - NOTE: if you refresh or quit (click backward on the browser) at the middle of a quiz, no result is going to be recorded

 # Data in database
+- Our project used MongoDB for data persistence
-- There are two collections: performance review and problem bank
+- There are two databases we created: performance review and problem bank
-- Inside performance review, there is user data.
-Each user has field of userid, username, and results.
-- start time is the quiz start time
+- Inside performance review, there is a collection called results that store users' data.
+Each user has user id, results, and username field.
+The "results" contains information for all quizzes the user has completed.
+For each question in a quiz, question number, question, answer, reason of changing answer at 2nd attempt, pass or fail, attempt number, quiz start time, question end time, difficulty Level, generated code, failed test cases are all recorded
+- There are three collections in the problem bank database: easy, medium, hard

 # Important notes for troubleshooting
 - If you want to shift from running using Docker to running using npm command, please stop the Docker containers (i.e. all four relevant containers for this project need to be stopped) for the application before you run the npm command otherwise the port will not be freed for use.
 Also, after stopping the containers, please check that the ollama is running locally (not in Docker), and restart it if you somehow stopped it before.